-Employees who have a regular tour of duty which includes any of those hours falling between midnight Saturday and midnight Sunday shall be paid for each hour of regularly scheduled work, not to exceed eight hours except when working under an AWS (compressed) schedule, at the basic hourly rate of compensation plus premium pay equal to 25 percent of the basic hourly rate.
+Employees who have a regular tour of duty which includes any of those hours falling between midnight Saturday and midnight Sunday shall be paid for each hour of regularly scheduled work, not to exceed eight (8) hours except when working under an AWS (compressed) schedule, at the basic hourly rate of compensation plus premium pay equal to twenty-five (25) percent of the basic hourly rate.

-Employees shall receive a premium pay of 25 percent of the basic hourly rate when officially assigned to handle explosives, or to participate as a member of a fire fighting crew in fighting fires of equipment, installations, and building, or when fighting forest and range fires on the fire line.
+Employees shall receive a premium pay of twenty-five (25) percent of the basic hourly rate when officially assigned to handle explosives, or to participate as a member of a firefighting crew in fighting fires of equipment, installations, and building, or when fighting forest and range fires on the fire line.

-Employees when actually performing fixed-wing or helicopter transmission line aerial patrol or other types of aerial patrol inspection shall receive a premium pay of 25 percent of the basic hourly rate for all hours flown.
+Employees when actually performing helicopter transmission line aerial patrol or other types of aerial patrol inspection shall receive a premium pay of twenty-five (25) percent of the basic hourly rate for all hours flown.
 The aircraft log will be used to determine the number of hours flown.
-A minimum of 2 hours pay will be due on all days such work is performed.
+A minimum of two (2) hours pay will be due on all days such work is performed.
 The premium will be paid to the nearest 1⁄4 hour.
 An aerial observer position is not eligible for this premium.

-Employees will receive a premium pay of 25 percent of the basic hourly rate while participating in operations to attach or detach external load or loads and working loads under hovering helicopters.
-The premium pay shall be for actual time worked but in no case for less than 2 hours.
+Employees participating in operations to attach or detach external loads (to include human external cargo) and working loads under hovering helicopters shall receive a premium pay of twenty-five (25) percent of the basic hourly rate.
+The premium pay shall be for actual time worked but in no case will be for less than two (2) hours.

-Employees who are required to climb over 175 feet above the ground on steel radio towers without built-in ladders or safety climbing devices during a normal 24-hour period shall receive 6 hours extra regular pay.
+Employees who are required to climb over 175 feet above the ground on steel radio towers without built-in ladders or safety climbing devices during a normal 24-hour period shall receive six (6) hours extra regular pay.
 Overtime will be paid at the appropriate overtime rate.

-Employees performing procedural type live-line maintenance on transmission lines or facilities energized at 34,500 volts or higher phase to phase shall receive a skill pay of \$2.00 per hour in addition to their regular rate of pay for actual hours worked as shown on the Daily Work Report.
+Employees performing procedural type live-line maintenance on transmission lines or facilities energized at 34,500 volts or higher phase to phase shall receive a skill pay of \$4.00 per hour in addition to their regular rate of pay for actual hours worked.
 This skill premium shall apply to all members of the crew participating in the work.
-Procedural type live-line maintenance is defined in SLA 1, Article 10.11.
+Procedural type live-line maintenance is defined in SLA 1, Article 9, Section 9.10.
 Energized work during formal live-line training programs shall be considered "live-line maintenance."

-Whenever an employee is called back to work while on leave, with less than 24 hours notice before the time of reporting, he/she shall receive four (4) hours extra regular pay.
+Whenever an employee is called back to work while on leave, with less than twenty-four (24) hours' notice before the time of reporting, the employee shall receive two (2) hours of double time pay.

-When an employee is absent on leave for a period of 3 consecutive days or more on which they would otherwise work and receive pay the above provision will apply on adjacent non-workdays.
+When an employee is absent on leave for a period of three (3) consecutive days or more on which they would otherwise work and receive pay the above provision will apply on adjacent non-workdays.